|Category||Administration and Management|

 - University funded memberships should not be for a period longer than one year as membership is personal to the individual and not held by the University.

-- Staff and other University representatives staying with relatives or friends as an alternative to using commercial accommodation may pay compensation per day to their hosts up to a value that does not exceed 25% of the cost of commercial accommodation room rates per day in the locality where the staff member is transacting their University business.
+- Staff and other University representatives staying with relatives or friends as an alternative to using commercial accommodation may pay compensation per day to their hosts up to a value that does not exceed 25 per cent of the cost of commercial accommodation room rates per day in the locality where the staff member is transacting their University business.

 - The University will not pay for mini-bar costs, other than in exceptional circumstances.